Concord 101

 Class Schedule

-To be eligilble for graduation, participants must attend at least 12 classes and at least one City Council meeting during the course.
+To be eligible for graduation, participants must attend at least 12 classes and at least one City Council meeting during the course.

 Registration

-Registration is available online.
-The deadline to register is Sunday, August 4th at 11:59 p.m.
-Class size is limited and filled on a first-come first-served basis.
+Class size is limited and filled on a first-come first-served basis with priority given to residents of the City.
 Each session is limited to 30 participants for a total class size of 60.

 For more information on Concord 101, contact Public Affairs in the City Manager's Office.